JHolling/datasciencecoursera/README.md

  3. CodeBook.txt : details about the data set
  4. tidy_mean_data.txt: Tidy processed data for means of means & stds

+To run the Function:
+1. source the "run_analysis.R" function script
+2. type "run_analysis()" without any parameters

 Loading Notes:
 The run_analysis.R function can be loaded into your local R by running: read.table("run_analysis.R",header=TRUE)